Hannemit/dog_breed_classifier/README.md

 `pip install -r requirements.txt`

 If an error for installing torch occurs, follow the steps in the trouble shooting section below.
-NOTE: make sure the path to the `haarcascade_frontalface_alt.xml` file in `src/models/detect_faces.py` is correct, she the Troubleshooting section for more details on this.
+NOTE: make sure the path to the `haarcascade_frontalface_alt.xml` file in `src/models/detect_faces.py` is correct, see the Troubleshooting section for more details on this.

 ## Data
 #### dog data